The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 You Are Already Becoming

 Every time you pause, you’re teaching your body that urgency isn’t always required.
-You’re showing your brain that peace is a possibility.
-And you’re turning down the volume on a world that profits from your panic.
+You’re showing your brain that peace is a possibility, and you’re turning down the volume on a world that profits from your panic and stress (stop buying those creams that cost $200!!).